Traffic Safety

 Name at least four safety measures that pedestrians, including

-hikers, should follow as they walk along or across streets or roadways.
+hikers, should follow as they walk along or across streets or

 c.

-Name at least four safety measures that drivers of motor vehicles
+Name at least four safety measures that drivers of motor

-and drop-off locations.
+stops at pick-up and drop-off locations.

 d.

-Discuss the risks associated with blind spots on cars and trucks and
+Discuss the risks associated with blind spots on cars and trucks

-how drivers can prevent lane change crashes.
+and how drivers can prevent lane change crashes.

 7.